-Appendix 1 to the notes to the 2016 consolidated annual accounts includes a detailed description of the ICO Group's participations, with information on the investee entities, the carrying value of those participations and their fair value.
+Appendix 1 to the notes to the 2017 consolidated financial statements includes a detailed description of the ICO Group's participations, with information on the investee entities, the carrying value of those participations and their fair value.

-Note 8 to the consolidated annual accounts for the financial year 2016 indicates the types, nature and amounts of exposures in available-for-sale participations and capital instruments.
+Note 8 to the Group's consolidated financial statements for the 2017 financial year indicates the types, nature and amounts of exposures in available-for-sale participations and capital instruments.

-Gains or losses recognised in equity during the period are included in that note and in Note 21 to the Group's consolidated annual accounts for the 2016 financial year.
+Unrealised gains or losses recognised in equity during the period are included in notes 8 and 21 to the Group's consolidated financial statements for the 2017 financial year.